-The Year 10 program at Mandurah Baptist College continues to extend students in their learning, building on the academic rigour of previous years as students prepare themselves for senior secondary studies in Years 11 and 12.
+The Year 10 program at the College continues to extend students in their learning, building on the academic rigour of previous years as students prepare themselves for Upper School studies in Years 11 and 12.

 The school week consists of 35 periods.
 Each day consists of 7 periods of 45-55 minutes duration.